yassato/yassato.github.io/cv/CV_YasuhiroSato.md

 1. Dimitri Anderfuhren (Undergraduate at the University of Zurich; Role co-supervisor)

 ## Teaching experience
+1. May 2024.
+Special Lecture of Agricultural and Environmental Biology, University of Tokyo, Japan (Role: one-time guest lecturer)
 1. September 2021–March 2024.
 BIO373: Next Generation Sequencing for Evolutionary Functional Genomics, University of Zurich, Switzerland (Role: course management, co-instructor, and examiner; No. of participants = 15-20)
 1. May 2022.
 BIO334: Practical Bioinformatics, University of Zurich, Switzerland (Role: temporal co-instructor during a sabbatical absence of PI; No. of participants = ca. 25)
 1. April 2019–May 2019.
 External Lecturer of Basic Genetics, Faculty of Agriculture, Ryukoku University, Japan (Role: 90-min. lectures × five times for a liberal art course in Japanese; No. of participants = ca. 50)